Introduction to Throw Keyword in Java

 Example:

-Let us see a way how we can throw multiple exceptions in a single program.
+Let us see how we can throw multiple exceptions in a single program.

 public class Main